What is involved in our health checks?

 Feet, nails and handling.

 It is sensible to teach your dog to have their feet and nails handled when they are young.
-This helps reduce anxiety and possible development of phobic behaviour when having their nails trimmed.
-The longer the nails grow the longer the quick.
+This helps reduce anxiety and possible development of phobic behaviour when having their nails trimmed later in life.
+The longer the nails grow the longer the quick grows.
 Little and often nail trimming helps to keep the quick short.
-The quick is made of keratin so contains nerves and blood vessels, when the quick is caught during nail trimming, it hurts.
+The quick is made of keratin so contains nerves and blood vessels, when the quick is caught during nail trimming, it hurts!
 Many dogs don't like having their nails trimmed and if they have had their quick caught in the past this can cause behaviour problems on the grooming table.
-This learning takes time to undo and sometimes will never be overcome.
+This learning takes time to undo and sometimes may never be overcome.

 "The grooming process should be structured and methodical but also allow the dog to carry out normal canine behaviour, have access to water, be handled appropriately for its age, ability and emotional state and be free at all times from undue stress and anxiety where possible.
 Dogs on the grooming table should also be rewarded for showing signs of appropriate behaviour therefore helping to shape and encourage best behaviour.
 This helps achieve a stress free and more positive grooming experience for each dog"